Help is on-hand

 IF DEATH OCCURS IN A HOSPITAL

-They will tell you when you may call for the Death Certificate and collect any valuables, clothing and any other items.
+They will tell you when the Death Certificate is ready and also when you can collect any valuables, clothing and other items.
 If the deceased was wearing any jewellery, find out whether it has been removed.
 You will be asked to sign for such items.

 The deceased will be taken by the hospital staff to the hospital mortuary.